-Certain statements contained in this annual report, including those relating to revenue, growth, royalties, product deliveries, benefits of contractual relationships, business strategy, future commercial agreements, supply chain capabilities and relationships, operating results, products and technology development, industry and consumer demand and those using words such as "goals," "looking forward," "foresee," "expect," "plan," "opportunity," and "will" are forward-looking statements that involve a number of risks and uncertainties.
-Factors that could cause actual results to differ materially from those projected in the company's forward-looking statements include the following: our ability to raise additional capital when needed; products incorporating our PicoP display engine may not achieve market acceptance, commercial partners may not enter into or perform under agreements as anticipated, our or our customers failure to perform under open purchase orders; our financial and technical resources relative to those of our competitors; our ability to keep up with rapid technological change; government regulation of our technologies; our ability to enforce our intellectual property rights and protect our proprietary technologies; the ability to obtain additional contract awards; the timing of commercial product launches and delays in product development; the ability to achieve key technical milestones in key products; dependence on third parties to develop, manufacture, sell and market our products; potential product liability claims; and other risk factors identified from time to time in the company's SEC reports, including the company's most recent Annual Report on Form 10-K filed with the SEC.
-Except as expressly required by federal securities laws, we undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events, changes in circumstances or any other reason.
+Certain statements contained in this annual report, including those relating to timing of future product introductions, manufacturing capacity, revenue, growth, royalties, product deliveries, benefits of contractual relationships, business strategy, future commercial agreements, supply chain capabilities and relationships, operating results, products, business and technology development, product and technology benefits, industry and consumer demand and those using words such as "goals," "prepare," "looking forward," "foresee," "expect," "plan," "opportunity," "believe," "potential," and "will" are forwardlooking statements that involve a number of risks and uncertainties.
+Factors that could cause actual results to differ materially from those projected in forward-looking statements include the following: our ability to raise additional capital when needed; products incorporating our PicoP® display engine may not achieve market acceptance; commercial partners may not enter into or perform under agreements as anticipated; our or our customers failure to perform under open purchase orders; our financial and technical resources relative to those of our competitors; our ability to keep up with rapid technological change; government regulation of our technologies; our ability to enforce our intellectual property rights and protect our proprietary technologies; the ability to obtain additional contract awards; the timing of commercial product launches and delays in product development; the ability to achieve key technical milestones in key products; dependence on third parties to develop, manufacture, sell and market our products; potential product liability claims; and other risk factors identified from time to time in our SEC reports, including our most recent Annual Report on Form 10-K filed with the SEC.
+Except as expressly required by federal securities laws, we undertake no obligation to publicly update or revise any forward-looking statements. whether as a result of new information, future events, changes in circumstances or any other reason.

-Dear Fellow Shareowner:
+Dear Fellow Shareholder: